 It hurts to watch someone you love continue to harm themselves when the answer seems so obvious.
 You might be willing to do anything to get your loved one to stop using or drinking.
-But the truth is, until they’re willing to do the same, you’re fighting an uphill battle that you’ll lose.
+But the truth is, until they’re willing to do the same or seek rehab, you’re fighting an uphill battle that you’ll lose.

 - There’s no quick fix or magic cure-all for addiction.

 Your loved one probably didn’t become addicted overnight.
 Addiction is a disease that affects the body, mind and spirit.
 Recovery is slow and steady work.
 But the great news is, once someone grabs a hold of recovery, change is immediate.
 Day by day, you’ll be able to watch the person you once knew come back to life.

 Here’s a myth we hear from families all the time, “If my loved one can get sober, then we’ll be OK.”
 The truth is–it’s not that simple.
 Addiction is a family disease.